Indonesia Energy (NYSE:INDO) Shares Gap Up to $4.40

 Indonesia Energy Co.
-Limited (NYSE:INDO)’s stock price gapped up before the market opened on Wednesday .
+Limited (NYSE:INDO) shares gapped up prior to trading on Wednesday .
 The stock had previously closed at $4.40, but opened at $4.78.
-Indonesia Energy shares last traded at $4.72, with a volume of 100 shares trading hands.
+Indonesia Energy shares last traded at $4.72, with a volume of 100 shares changing hands.

 About Indonesia Energy (NYSE:INDO)